Deforestation alert analysis#

 Review#

-.
-After interpreting Planet imagery, change the value of the radio “review” from:
+By default, all alerts are set to unset.
+After interpreting Planet imagery, change the value of the radio review to:

-: no review has been performed
+• unset: no review has been performed

 Export#

-Export alerts as a .kml
+Export as .kml#

-file, readable with Google Earth.
+Export alerts as a .kml file, readable with Google Earth.
 Each alert will use its ID as the label.
 You can export them at the beginning of the review if you want to use Google Earth in the review process.

-Export alerts as a .gpkg
+Export as .gpkg#

-file, readable by any GIS software.
-It will embed the geometry and all the properties associated with each feature/alert (including the original geometry).
+Export alerts as a .gpkg file, readable by any GIS software.
+It will embed the geometry and all properties associated with each feature/alert (including the original geometry).
 This file can be used to save progress and reused as an input of the process.

-Export alerts as a .csv
+Export as .csv#

-file.
+Export alerts as a .csv file.
 The properties of each alert are kept; the file represents each feature using the coordinates (latitude/longitude) of the centre of each alert.

 Planet imagery#

-To interprete the validity of the alert, this module is based on Planet NICFI imagery.
+To interprete the validity of the alert, this module is based on NICFI – Planet imagery.

 Parameters#